Just Publishing Advice readers often ask for more information about how to embed links into text and images.

 But it didn’t include a step-by-step process for how to embed links into text and image links.

-To save a lot of writing and explaining, I decided to make a short 6-minute video.
+To save a lot of writing and explaining, I decided to record a short 6-minute video.

-It shows you how to create great-looking text and image links for your blog, in Word documents, or an email.
+It shows you how to create great-looking text and image links.
+You can use these on your blog, in Word documents, or in an email.

-I have also included instructions for adding Amazon’s new ebook embed script.
+I have also included instructions for adding Amazon’s Kindle Book Previewer embed script.

-Hopefully, this video will make it easier for you to add links to text for your blogs and websites.
+Hopefully, this video will make it easier for you to embed links to text and images for your blogs and websites.

 There are many ways you can use links to promote your books and your blog.